 All “having strong boundaries” means is that when someone pushes past a line you draw in the sand, or even just stumbles past it accidentally, you’re willing to push them back, gently or not.
 That’s it.
 Do that enough times, and voilà, you have boundaries.

 Ideally, those pushes take the form of calmly stating your desires, and following through on consequences if they’re not respected.
-Unfortunately, sometimes those pushes require getting really, really mad, maybe even require shouting and storming out and slamming the door.
-If certain lines are crossed.
-If the boundary crossed is a physical one, sometimes those pushes need to be literal pushes.
+Unfortunately, if certain lines are crossed often enough, sometimes enforcing a boundary involves getting really, really mad, shouting and storming out and slamming the door, because anything less than that is just ignored.
+If the boundary crossed is a physical one, sometimes “pushing back” includes literal pushes.

-But if you’re never willing to do any of those things, and you feel frustrated that people don’t seem to respect your boundaries or treat you like a doormat, this is a large part of why.
+But if you’re never willing to do any of those things, and you feel frustrated that people don’t seem to respect your desires or needs… this may be a large part of why.